On this page:

 The students must meet all immigration and Wright State University admissions requirements to be accepted.
 Students must meet all English language requirements to be accepted into a degree program at Wright State.
 This may mean that the student is required to take Learning English for Academic and Professional Purposes (LEAP) courses prior to beginning the program curriculum approved in the curriculum articulation agreement.

-The process to develop a specific curriculum articulation is overseen by associate vice president who seeks approval from legal counsel and the faculty senate before submitting the agreement to the Provost.
+The process to develop a specific curriculum articulation is overseen by an associate vice president who seeks approval from legal counsel and the faculty senate before submitting the agreement to the Provost.
 A curriculum articulation agreement:

 - Has an estimated time of one year prior to the selection of the students for the program to execute.